bi-labor/es-mssql/docs/mssql/exercise3.md

         ![Integration Services Data flow of the Users import](images/is-users-data-flow.png)

     - A the [Configure Error Output dialog](https://docs.microsoft.com/en-us/sql/integration-services/configure-an-error-output-in-a-data-flow-component) will pop up to specify how to handle errors.
-For all columns and error types select _Redirect row_.
+For all columns and error types, select _Redirect row_.
 There is a total number of 6 elements to change here.
 Close this dialog.

         ![Integration Services Error output configuration](images/is-users-error-output.png)